izuzanak/uclang/uclang/doc/intro.md

 ### Syntax of branches and loops

 Language syntax supports various forms of flow branching and looping constructs.
-Significant subset of flow branching and looping syntax is derived from C like languages.
-Details about [flow branching](https://github.com/izuzanak/uclang/blob/master/uclang/doc/01_syntax/06_flow_branching.md) and [flow looping syntax](https://github.com/izuzanak/uclang/blob/master/uclang/doc/01_syntax/07_flow_loops.md) can be found in documentation.
+A significant subset of flow branching and looping syntax is derived from C like languages.
+Details about [flow branching](https://github.com/izuzanak/uclang/blob/master/uclang/doc/01_syntax/06_flow_branching.md) and [flow looping syntax](https://github.com/izuzanak/uclang/blob/master/uclang/doc/01_syntax/07_flow_loops.md) can be found in the documentation.

 **Example**